beep31415/terraform-provider-gitea/docs/resources/repo.md

 - `private` (Boolean) Whether the repository is private.
 Defaults to `false`.
 - `readme` (String) Readme of the repository to create.
 - `template` (Boolean) Whether the repository is template.
 Defaults to `false`.
 - `trust_model` (String) TrustModel of the repository.
 Can be: default, collaborator, committer or collaboratorcommitter.
+Defaults to `default`.
 - `website` (String) A URL with more information about the repository.

 ### Read-Only